Drivers Responsibilities

 Permit Ownership and Responsibility

-A parking permit grants the privilege to park on University property; it does not imply ownership.
+A parking permit grants the privilege to park on University property; it does not represent ownership.
 All permits remain the property of the University of Delaware and are non-transferable.
-Each user may hold only one active vehicle permit at a time, unless otherwise authorized by Parking Services.

 Fraudulent Registration

-– Registering a permit under another person’s name
+• Registering a permit under another person’s name.

-– Altering, copying, or creating a permit
+• Altering, copying, or creating a permit.

 Passport Space Parking